learn-academy-2021-charlie/week-2-assessment-Jatded1d9l7/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. React:
+1. React: A JS library for building user interfaces

-2. React lifecycle methods:
+2. React lifecycle methods: The series of events that happen from the birth of a react component to its death.

-3. React state:
+3. React state: An instance of React component class that can be defined as an object of a set of observable properties that control the behavior of a component.

 4. Component invocation/call:

-5. DOM Events:
+5. DOM Events: allow JS to register different event handlers on elements in a HTML document